Co-op Funeralcare: Facilities

 Co-op Funeralcare operated Grenoside crematorium in Sheffield, Craigton crematorium in Glasgow, Stockport cemetery and crematorium in Greater Manchester, Emstrey cemetery and crematorium in Shropshire and Lichfield & District crematorium in Staffordshire.
 These were sold to Dignity in 2016.

-Co-op Funeralcare also operates Hinton Park, Poole and Wimbourne woodland burial parks in Dorset and Mayfields remembrance park in the Wirral, Merseyside under the Woodland Burials trading name.
+Co-op Funeralcare also operated Hinton Park, Poole and Wimbourne woodland burial parks in Dorset and Mayfields remembrance park in the Wirral, Merseyside under the Woodland Burials trading name until these were sold to Southern Co-Operatives.

 Co-op Funeralcare's coffin factory and workshop is the largest in the UK, producing over 100,000 coffins every year and supplying its funeral home network with its core range.
 The business sells memorial masonry throughout the funeral home network and manufactures headstones at a manufacturing facility in Glasgow, Scotland.

 Membership

 Members of The Co-operative Group and participating regional societies earn membership points on funeral and memorial masonry plans.
 Points are converted into dividend at a rate agreed annually by the Board.

 A number of regional co-operatives such as the Central England Co-operative and the Midcounties Co-operative also operate funeral homes under "The co-operative funeralcare" brand, though these are operated and managed independently.